GreenIron/FAA-NLP-Project/README.md

 ![plot](./images/27_token_distr_orders.png)

 ## ML applications
-The size of the dataset makes the project intractable on my personal computer, so I decided to narrow-down the usage domain.
+The dataset size makes the project intractable on my personal computer, so I decided to narrow-down the usage domain.

-As far as I know there are several ways to work on a document with LLM : pass the document corpus in the context window (only available on cloud-based solutions - extremely resource intensive during training and inference), LLM fine-tuning (corpus is virtually stored in the weights - very resource intensive during training), RAG (corpus is stored in a flexible database - manageable with a personal computer).
+As far as I know there are several ways to work on a document with LLM : pass the document corpus in the context window (only available on cloud-based solutions - extremely resource intensive during training and inference), LLM fine-tuning (corpus is virtually stored in the weights - very resource intensive during training), RAG (corpus is stored in a flexible database - manageable with a personal computer) or zero-shot.

-I use the following format for the prompt:
+I used the following format for the prompt:
 * *role*: you are an expert in all aspects of operations, airworthiness and certification for rotorcraft and airplanes including maintenance and engineering.
 * *task*: you provide detailed guidance to an applicant or an operator.
 * *context*: rotorcraft and airplanes operations and airworthiness in United States National Airspace.
 You are using information from the following types of document: Aeronautical Information Publication (AIP), Aeronautical Information Manual (AIM), Advisory Circulars (AC), FAA Orders, FAA Order Handbooks, Federal Aviation Regulations (Title 14 CFR FAR).

+I performed only a manual assessment and for this reasons, I will not publish my findings (not statistically significant).

 ### Working with a subset: AC, ORDER, HANDBOOK, AIP, AIM, FAR
 The DRS database is made of various document types that do not belong to the same usage domain (e.g. space travels vs. civil flights).
 Some documents are also a mere database (e.f.
 PMA).